Kota Rani: Rule

-Udayanadeva became the ruler of Kashmir, but Kota Rani practically ruled the kingdom.
 After Udayanadeva died in 1338, Kota Rani became the ruler of Kashmir in her own right.

 Kota Rani had two sons.
 Rinchan's son was under the charge of Shah Mir and Udayanadeva's son was taught by Bhatta Bhikshana.
-Kota Rani appointed Bhatta Bhikshana as her prime minister.
+Wary of Shah Mir's rising popularity, Kota Rani appointed Bhatta Bhikshana as her prime minister, which angered Shah Mir, who decided to overthrow Kota Rani.